 - In early October, the 10K hiking route opens once again for the Crazy Horse Memorial Autumn Volksmarch, giving visitors the chance to experience a woodlands ramble during the popular fall touring season in the Black Hills.

 WITNESS THE CONSTRUCTION OF CRAZY HORSE MEMORIAL

 Because the ambitious project is far from complete, visiting the Crazy Horse monument site allows you to witness the creation of this amazing achievement.
-There are many blasts throughout the year – four are special, scheduled to honor significant events.
+There are special blasts scheduled to honor significant events.
 All blasts are subject to weather conditions.

 July 4 • Cultural celebrations featuring Native American Dancers and a variety of other activities in honor of Independence Day at Crazy Horse Memorial.